jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/migrate.md

     _External references:_

     * [`recordMigration`](../../../jbpaymentterminalstore/write/recordmigration.md)
 3. If there's a balance to migrate, move the funds over to the new terminal.
 Send ETH along with the transaction if this terminal is an ETH terminal.
-Make sure any inherited pre-transfer logic is called before transfering.
+Make sure any inherited pre-transfer logic is called before transferring.

     ```solidity
     // Transfer the balance if needed.